 Although bystanders may come to help, it’s the first responder who is always the bravest, the most decisive and the most observant.
 Unfortunately, the first person may not always be the most successful.

-The kneejerk reactions of some heroes have often cost them their lives.
-Sandy Hook Elementary School principal Dawn Hochsprung died while lunging at mass shooter Adam Lanza, who would eventually take the lives of 20 children and six adults in Newtown, Conn., in 2012.
+For some heroes, their knee-jerk reactions have cost them their lives.
+Sandy Hook Elementary School principal Dawn Hochsprung died while lunging at mass shooter Adam Lanza, who would eventually take the lives of 20 children and six adults in Newtown, Connecticut, in 2012.
 The choice to act immediately is one that these types of heroes make, but in many cases it can be a tragic one.

 These heroes must not have felt they could live with themselves had they chosen any other path.
 They would have been haunted for the rest of their lives with a thousand what-ifs.
 So they acted.

-Yale University psychiatrist Deane Aikins researched stress levels in survival situations in the military.
+Wayne State University psychiatry professor Deane Aikins researched stress levels in survival situations in the military.
 He found that those who performed heroic acts cultivated social bonds both before and after the crisis.

 Certainly these bonds occur in soldiers, police officers and firefighters, whose professions inherently involve life-or-death scenarios.
 The connections forged under duress have proved themselves countless times on the job or during war, and friendships made in times of tragedy can last a lifetime.
-However, these groups have been trained to deal with physical danger and high-risk situations, and camaraderie is designed into the job.
+However, these groups have been trained to deal with physical danger and high-risk situations, and camaraderie is an inherent part of the job.

 “Certain people are cooler under pressure, and they perform very, very well during these periods of time,” Aikins said.